Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Cons

 At the same time, there are a few key scenarios where Zapier might not be the ideal fit.
-For instance, more technical teams might find that other platforms offer a greater degree of flexibility and customization.
+For instance, more technical teams might find that other toolss offer a greater degree of flexibility and customization.

 For instance, some of the other tools we've seen allow us to fall back to code more extensively across the platform.